Skip to main content

 Where did this lot end up?

 Use reverse traversal.
-Given a LOT-2026-0123 of FAST-M3, find every parent assembly it was installed into.
-ION supports this through the parentPartInventory relationship on the consumed inventory, and the API surfaces it cleanly.
+Given a LOT-2026-0123 of FAST-M3, find every parent assembly it was installed into through the parentPartInventory relationship on the consumed inventory in the API.

 Are we shipping any units that contain this recalled supplier lot?